nmsr1196/Multi_Pass_3/README.md

 - Multipass3_Rod_.pdf - This is the acrylic rod for laser cutting.
 You may have to adjust for 3D printing dependant on material.

 - MP3_Lense.pdf- This is the acrylic rod for laser cutting.
 You may have to adjust for 3D printing dependant on material.

+- multipass3.wav - Sound file with LeeLoo voice

+- BackTopCover.stl - This is the back top cover

+- lowerback.stl - This is the lower back cover

+- Multipass3.HMI - This is the configuration file for the display.
+This contains all the pictures/photos displayed in the demo